bitcoin-computer/bitcoin-computer-lib/README.md

 })()
 ```

-Then, execute the following in the same directory
+Then, execute the following in the same directory.
 ````
 yarn init -y
 yarn add bitcoin-computer-lib